Analysis of sloppiness in model simulations: unveiling parameter uncertainty when mathematical models are fitted to data: Results

 The AP is summarized by the time course of a cell's transmembrane potential in response to stimulation, and can be recorded by an electronic measurement device at good temporal resolution and without much noise (\eg synthetic data in Fig.~\ref{fig:Beeler--Reuter fit}).
 The complexity in these models rests with the way multiple ion channels, each with its own set of time-adaptive, nonlinear voltage-gated dynamics, combine additively to determine the total ion flow that produces the AP~(Table~S3).
 The most commonly varied parameters are the relative levels of expression for these different ion channels~\cite{Muszkiewicz2016}, and so rather than describing fundamental quantities such as rates of production or destruction, model parameters in this context describe the extent to which a variety of complex and strongly nonlinear dynamics contribute to the system behavior.

-For this system, Bayesian model-data fitting produces an ensemble of plausible values for model parameters that recapture the data extremely well~(Fig.~\ref{fig:Beeler--Reuter fit}).
+For this system, Bayesian model-data fitting~\hltext{(Steps iii and iv, see Methods)} produces an ensemble of plausible values for model parameters that recapture the data extremely well~(Fig.~\ref{fig:Beeler--Reuter fit}).
 Most of the individual parameters are well-constrained by the AP data~(as seen from their marginal distributions, Figs.~S10), although none emerge as substantially more important than all others.
-Analyzing model sloppiness to consider parameters in terms of their combinations, however, reveals that the combination of parameters $A_{K_1}^{0.9}A_{x_1}^{0.4}/g_{s}$ is the primary driver of the AP dynamics.
+Analyzing model sloppiness to consider parameters in terms of their combinations~\hltext{(Steps v and vi, see Methods)}, however, reveals that the combination of parameters $A_{K_1}^{0.9}A_{x_1}^{0.4}/g_{s}$ is the primary driver of the AP dynamics.
 This eigenparameter's corresponding eigenvalue eclipses the value of the others~(Fig.~S11), and accordingly, its value is extremely well specified by the population of plausible parameter values~(Fig.~\ref{fig:Beeler--Reuter Eig}).
 This eigenparameter and its relative importance are identified by both the standard and Bayesian approaches for model sloppiness, owing to the use of a relatively uninformative prior and the fact that the data are highly informative about the model parameters.
 Unlike the Michaelis-Menten kinetics or the ecosystem network model examples, here all approaches for model sloppiness are similarly suitable due to the strong informativeness of the data relative to the prior.

 The key eigenparameter has a natural electrophysiological interpretation.
 Parameters $A_{K_1}$ and $g_s$ describe the relative strengths of the primary outward and inward (\ie counteracting) currents active during the plateau and repolarization phases that compose the bulk of the AP~(Fig.~\ref{fig:Beeler--Reuter fit}), and so they appear in the eigenparameter as a ratio.
 Here, the third parameter $A_{x_1}$ contributes to the eigenparameter to a lesser extent and appears as a product with parameter $A_{K_1}$, owing to their shared role in describing strengths of the outward potassium currents that drive repolarization.
 The three currents $I_{K_1}$, $I_{x_1}$ and $I_s$~(Table~S3), associated with these three model parameters ($A_{K_1}$, $A_{x_1}$, and $g_s$, respectively), exhibit nonlinear dynamics~(Fig.~S12).
 Thus, it is surprising how well the primary actions of these three currents ($I_{K_1}$, $I_{x_1}$ and $I_s$) can be summarized by a simple product of parameters with exponents ($A_{K_1}^{0.9}A_{x_1}^{0.4}g_s^{-1}$), whose value strongly dictates whether or not the model output reproduces the data~(Fig.~\ref{fig:sim3}).